Pittsburgh Pirates

 Pittsburgh Pirates Insights

-- Esmerlyn Valdez – Over/Under 0.5 Hits (-215/+165)Esmerlyn Valdez is penciled in 2nd in the batting order in this matchup, which would be an upgrade from his 85% rate of hitting in the bottom-half of the lineup this year.Explain: The higher in the order a player bats, the more plate appearances he will get and the more opportunities he will get to hit the Over for every market.
-A player who hits higher in the order than he normally does may provide extra value opportunity since the market may be based on him hitting lower.
+- Nick Gonzales – Over/Under 0.5 Hits (-235/+180)Nick Gonzales has primarily hit in the top-half of the batting order this year (88% of the time), but he is penciled in 6th on the lineup card today.Explain: The lower in the order a player bats, the fewer plate appearances he will get and the fewer opportunities he will get to hit the Over for every market.
+A player who hits lower in the order than he normally does may provide extra value opportunity since the market may be based on him hitting higher.

 - Pittsburgh Pirates hitters as a unit rank 10th- in the league for power this year when assessing with their 8.7% Barrel%.Explain: Barrel% measures how often a player hits the ball at the optimal exit velocity and launch angle and is a terrific measure of underlying power.